 When evaluating various sit-stand manufacturers, be sure your desk handles the weight load of many monitors and accessories.

-- Increased radiologist comfort, health, and well being
+- Increased comfort, health, and well being for user

 - Greater collaboration